 For the last several years, it’s been a buyer’s market in Commercial Property insurance.
 Premiums were low, carriers made strides with innovation, and everybody was happy.
 Then we saw several catastrophic events: Hurricanes Harvey, Irma and Maria; two major earthquakes in Mexico; wildfires in the Pacific U.S.; and significant hailstorms and flooding.
 Buckle up…it’s going to get a little rough on the Property Insurance journey.

-While almost everyone is likely to feel the effects of the hardening market, our clients are well-positioned to weather this storm in the most favorably.
+While almost everyone is likely to feel the effects of the hardening market, our clients are well-positioned to weather this storm most favorably.